 EU member states definitely not covered: Spain, Poland, and Croatia (Croatia may sign up in the future).

-EPC states that are not EU member states: Albania, Iceland, Monaco, North Macedonia, Norway, San Marino, Serbia, Switzerland, Turkey and the United Kingdom.
+EPC states that are not EU member states: Albania, Iceland, Monaco, Montenegro, North Macedonia, Norway, San Marino, Serbia, Switzerland, Turkey and the United Kingdom.

 Validation and extension states: Bosnia & Herzegovina, Montenegro, Cambodia, Morocco, Moldova and Tunisia.